enthought/traits/docs/source/TUIUG/custom_view.rst

 can be used to implement any of these options simply by modifying its **kind** attribute.
 There are seven possible values of **kind**:

+.. index:: modal; window kind, live; window  kind, livemodal window kind
+.. index:: nonmodal window kind, wizard; window kind, panel; window kind
+.. index:: subpanel; window kind

-*  'modal '
+*  'modal'
-*  'live '
+*  'live'
-*  'livemodal '
+*  'livemodal'
-*  'nonmodal '
+*  'nonmodal'
-*  'wizard '
+*  'wizard'
-*  'panel '
+*  'panel'
-*  'subpanel '
+*  'subpanel'

 These alternatives are described below.
-If the **kind** attribute of a View object is not specified, the default value is 'modal '.
+If the **kind** attribute of a View object is not specified, the default value is 'modal'.

+.. index:: windows; stand-alone, modal; definition, live; definition

 .. _stand-alone-windows: